olcayseker/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Create a docker-compose file

 Creating docker compose file was a bit compelling.
-For my local environemnt it was relatively easy but for Gitpod, i need to search for adapting URLs.
+For my local environment it was relatively easy but for Gitpod, i need to search for adapting URLs.

+I added docker extension to gitpod.yaml and it broke completely the workspace as well as VScode it self.